 Living paycheck to paycheck may feel like a vicious cycle you can’t break.
 However, you CAN!
 You just need to know where to start and how to get out from under that heavy weight.

-HOW TO STOP LIVING PAYCHECK TO PAYCHECK
+HOW CAN YOU STOP LIVING PAYCHECK TO PAYCHECK?

-1. You’ve Got To Have a Budget
+1. Have a written budget